prasunnaik/sentiment-api/README.md

 /**
- * Initializes the creation timestamp before the entity is persisted.
- */
-@PrePersist
-void prePersist() {

-/**
- * Updates the staff user's profile information.
+ * Creates a new staff user after validating email uniqueness.
  *
- * <p>The password is updated only when a non-blank password hash
+ * <p>The supplied password is encoded before it is stored.</p>
- * is supplied.</p>
  *
- * @param fullName updated full name
- * @param email updated email address
- * @param address updated address
- * @param passwordHash optional encoded password
+ * @param request staff user creation details
+ * @return newly created staff user profile
+ * @throws DuplicateEmailException if the email is already used by
+ *         a customer or another staff user
  */
-public void update(
+public StaffProfileResponse create(